DakotaClawson/aws-cloud-practitioner-prep/README.md

 > a DNS web service.
 It gives customers a reliable way to route end users to internet applications hosted in AWS.
 >
 > - manage the DNS records for domain names
+> - connect user requests to infrastructure in AWS and outside of AWS

 ### Databases and Storage